evalaplace/evalaplace.github.io/_pages/talks.md

 - Talk at conference (postponed): **IAU symposium Massive Stars Near and Far** - Ballyconnell, Ireland "Life and deaths of stars stripped in massive binaries:
-Consequences for supernovae and gravitational-wave sources" (initially May 2020, awarded talk postponed to May 2021)
+Consequences for supernovae and gravitational-wave sources" (initially May 2020, awarded talk postponed to in-person meeting in May 2022)
+- Talk at conference : **IAU online preview of Massive Stars Near and Far symposium** - Ballyconnell, Ireland "Life and deaths of stars stripped in massive binaries:
+Consequences for supernovae and gravitational-wave sources" - May 2021 (online)
 - Talk at the **VFTS collaboration** annual meeting "How being single or stripped in a binary systems affects the deaths of massive stars"- Oct.
 2020 (online).
 - Talk at conference: **German astronomical society meeting** "How being single or stripped in a binary systems